AlexAnzolaJ/javascript-101-cwe-materials/curriculum/02-materials/readme.md

 ### Let's review the DOM

-In order for us to understand what JavaScript is and what it is used for, we need to first understand what the DOM(Document Object Model) is.
-As we pointed out earlier, JavaScript is responsible for the behavior of content, interactions on the page, animations on the page and manipulating the DOM.
+In order for us to truly understand what JavaScript is and what it is used for, we need to first take a look at the  DOM(Document Object Model).
+As we pointed out earlier, JavaScript is responsible for the behavior of content, interactions on the page, animations on the page and manipulating the DOM!
 Figuring out the DOM might sound intimidating at first, but not to worry!
 We've broken it down further here to illustrate how it's related to JavaScript.

+> Instructor Note: Students should already have an understanding of the DOM so treat the content below as a mini-review.

 The **Document Object Model(DOM)** is a collection of document nodes that are treated as objects in JavaScript.
 It is an object model and programming interface for HTML.